Florida EOC Civics Practice Test 2024 [UPDATED]

 Florida EOC Civics Practice Test 2024

 The End-of-Course (EOC) Civics Practice Test is a milestone in the academic journey of every middle school student in the state of Florida.
-It’s a standardized exam to assess their understanding of civics education before transitioning to high school.
+It’s a standardized exam that assesses their understanding of civics education before they transition to high school.

 EOC Civics Practice Test 2024